Some final assets of the project

 Reworks after launch

-With the release of the MVP, there has also been user feedback.
-One user found the dashboard to be confusing and unintuitive, while the rest of the flow worked well.
+With the release of the MVP on the app store, there has also been user feedback.
+Users found the dashboard to be confusing and unintuitive, while the rest of the flow such as exploring new groupchats or chatting with Fred went smoothly.
 With this feedback, I went ahead and did some thinking on what the user needs to see on the homepage.

 From here, I created the dashboard 2.0.

 I learned a great deal from this project.
-This was my first large-scale project where I was brought on as a designer for a genuine MVP that was intended for release into the market.
+This was my first large-scale project where I was brought on as a designer for an app that was intended for release into the market.
 While I made a few missteps, such as trying to accommodate for everyone's ideas (creating difficulty in coming to a conclusive design) and not getting as many user interviews as I'd like within the week timeframe I had, this project was ultimately an invaluable learning experience for me.

 Managing the workflow of an entire project, from conception to finish, was something that I learned on the job.
 I gained experience on how to balance stakeholder needs with design recommendations, and how to pitch meetings in a more efficient way by presenting refined final ideations based on stakeholder feedback and requests.